-Last year, 672 individuals looked to the Food Bank for help on a repeat basis, 40 per cent of them children.
+Last year, 723 individuals looked to the Food Bank for help on a repeat basis, a third of them children.
 The reasons may be temporary or ongoing: low wages; unemployment; or government assistance programs and pensions that fall short of expenses.

 Beyond providing food, the Food Bank is committed to making connections to other agencies and programs, providing advice in times of crisis, fostering self-esteem through participation, sharing its commercial kitchen and supporting the struggle for social justice.

 The Centre Wellington Food Bank is a member of The Ontario Association of Food Banks and Food Banks Canada.

 This state-of-the-art facility has been planned to serve the community at large and to accommodate a range of different user groups.

 - Volunteers preparing client meals to be frozen in vacuum-sealed portions.